Chapters Close

 Dependency inversion principle means that the high-level classes are not working directly with the low-level classes, they are using interfaces as an abstract layer.

-By injecting the (low-level) dependencies, and using interfaces or abstract classes as types, you open up each class to a broader range of possibilities, since each type can be replaced by different implementations.
+By injecting low-level dependencies and using interfaces or abstract classes as types, you allow each class to have more flexibility.
+Consequently, you can replace each type with different implementations to extend functionality easily.

 • The Manager class doesn’t require any changes when adding SuperWorkers.

-• The risk to affect old functionality present in the Manager class is reduced as we don’t modify it.
+• The risk of affecting old functionality present in the Manager class is reduced as we don’t modify it.

 • No need to revise the unit testing for the Manager class.